jsdoc/jsdoc/test/README.md

     jsdoc -T

-... or on a Max OSX or *nix platform:
+Or on OS X, Linux, and other POSIX-compliant platforms:

     ./jsdoc -T

 If you can't get the short-form commands to work, try invoking Java directly:

-    java -cp lib/js.jar org.mozilla.javascript.tools.shell.Main -opt -1 \
+    java -cp lib/js.jar org.mozilla.javascript.tools.shell.Main \
-    -modules nodejs_modules -modules rhino_modules -modules . \
+    -modules node_modules -modules rhino_modules -modules . \
     jsdoc.js -T

 Writing Tests
 -------------

 Adding tests is pretty easy, too.
-You can write tests for jsdoc itself (to make sure tags and the parser, etc. are working properly), tests for plugins, and/or tests for templates.
+You can write tests for JSDoc itself (to make sure tags and the parser, etc. are working properly), tests for plugins, and/or tests for templates.